Azure-Samples/active-directory-dotnet-daemon/README.md

 ## About The Code

-The code acquiring a token is entirely located in the `TodoListDaemon\Program.cs` file.
+The code acquiring a token is located entirely in the `TodoListDaemon\Program.cs` file.
-The `Authentication` context is created line 68
+The `Authentication` context is created (line 68)

 ```CSharp
 authContext = new AuthenticationContext(authority);
 ```

-Then a `ClientCredential` is instantiated line 69, from the TodoListDaemon application's Client ID and the application secret (`appKey`).
+Then a `ClientCredential` is instantiated (line 69), from the TodoListDaemon application's Client ID and the application secret (`appKey`).

 ```CSharp
 clientCredential = new ClientCredential(clientId, appKey);